-The Remuneration and Nomination Committee currently consists of the whole Board and is responsible for:
+The Remuneration and Nomination Committee currently consists of the non-executive Board members and is responsible for:

-- Reviewing remuneration arrangements of senior management. - Recommending to the Board any increase in the remuneration of an existing senior employee of the Company for which Board approval is required. - Recommending to the Board the remuneration of a new senior executive employee of the Company, for approval by the Board. - The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies. - Reviewing the performance of the Board and its sub committees.
+- Reviewing remuneration arrangements of senior management. - Recommending to the Board any increase in the remuneration of an existing senior employee of the Company for which Board approval is required. - Recommending to the Board the remuneration of a new senior executive employee of the Company, for approval by the Board. - The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies. - Reviewing the performance of the Board and its sub-committees, with the advice of external parties.